Elon Musk Could Become World’s First Trillionaire By 2024

-If things go smoothly for him, SpaceX founder and Tesla CEO Elon Musk could be well on his way to becoming the world’s first trillionaire by 2024.
+If all goes according to plan, SpaceX founder and Tesla CEO Elon Musk could be well on his way to becoming the world’s first trillionaire by 2024.

 Musk is currently the world’s richest person and has been in the news for the last few months over his USD 44 billion deal to buy Twitter, the social media platform where he is known to be very active.